jariou/omdk/docs/building-and-running-models.rst

     "output_format"

-and the values of the path-related keys should be string paths, given relative to the parent folder in which the model keys server repository is located.
+and the values of the path-related keys should be string paths, given relative to the location of JSON file.
 The JSON file is usually placed in the model keys server repository.
 The ``"output_format"`` key is optional - by default the script will generate an Oasis keys file.

-Keys records returned by an Oasis keys lookup service (see the `PiWind lookup service <https://github.com/OasisLMF/OasisPiWind/blob/master/src/keys_server/PiWindKeysLookup.py>`_ for reference) will be Python dicts with the following structure
+Keys records returned by an Oasis keys lookup service (see the PiWind lookup service for reference) will be Python dicts with the following structure

 ::